ghosert/VimProject/note-taking/neovim.md

 To check all the details in the neovim tutor:
 1. $ nv
 2. :Tutor
+3. :checkhealth to make sure plugins are good and follow tips to fix errors
+4. :Lazy to update plugins
-3. ~/.config/nvim/sample/ contains every programming language sample you can try.
+5. ~/.config/nvim/sample/ contains every programming language sample you can try.
-4. ~/.config/nvim/init.lua is the main entry of the nvim config.
+6. ~/.config/nvim/init.lua is the main entry of the nvim config.

 ## Tips for Marksman